LisGlitchrain/analog-synth-preset/README.md

 ### getDefaultConfig method example

 In this example simple synthesizer is described (part of Neutron with extra faders).
+'id' is name or identifier of control, 'x' and 'y' are position coordinates relative to image. 'value', 'state', 'connections', 'default' are default states for knobs (normalized 0..1), buttons (true, false), jacks (id's of other jacks) and faders (normalized 0..1).
+Faders have some additional settings.

 ```javascript
     // These positions are relative to the synth image dimensions